|The draft decree would require e-commerce websites to register with the Ministry of Industry and Trade. — Photo doanhnghiephoinhap.vn

 HÀ NỘI — The Ministry of Industry and Trade (MoIT) plans to publish a list of e-commerce websites and mobile applications that violate laws and regulations on online trading.

 The details of individuals and organisations who own the websites in question will also be published.

-Ðặng Hoàng Hải, director of the ministry’s Việt Nam E-commerce and Information Technology Agency (Vecita) said there were new forms of online business, as well as rapidly increasing use of social networks, over the past few years.
+Ðặng Hoàng Hải, director of the ministry’s Việt Nam E-commerce and Information Technology Agency (Vecita)

 This was the reason the ministry is building a draft decree on management of e-commerce website and mobile apps to reduce shortcomings in the management of the new online business forms.

 Hải said the current Decree 52/2013/NÐ-CP stipulated regulations relating to e-commerce transactions.
 However, reports from the Departments of Industry and Trade showed that the decree has a number of shortcomings.